Mchy-DP/Mchy/docs/lang.md

 print("I am normal text, ", selected_color, "I am scary coloured text!")
 ```
 ### Decorators
-Functions can be proceeded by `@<decorator>` to change/add behaviors of that function.
+Functions can be proceeded by `@<decorator>` to change/add behaviours of that function.
 #### Ticking
 The `@ticking` decorator can proceed any function that executes on world with no return type or parameters.
 When the `@ticking` decorator is used the function will run once every 20th of a second.
 ```py